michaelbarone/cc3/docs/working-memory/plan.md

 ## Closed Tasks

+### Iframe UX - URL Option to Link Out to New Tab
+- **Location**: `/docs/working-memory/done/iframe-link-out-20250701`
+- **Completion Date**: `2025-06-24`
+- **Description**: Added URL config option to link out to new tab instead of loading in iframe
+- **Key Achievements**:
+  - Added openInNewTab boolean field to URL model with database migration
+  - Created toggle in URL dialog for configuring external link behavior
+  - Implemented ExternalUrlItem component for URLs that open in new tabs
+  - Added visual indicators for URLs that open in new tabs
+  - Updated URL click handling across all menu locations (top, side, mobile)
+  - Ensured lastActiveUrl is not updated when opening URLs in new tabs
+  - Updated documentation across components, API, and architecture

 ### login page locked user improvement flow
 - **Description**: When a locked user is selected on the login page, we should select/highlight the password field for easy entry of password.
 Other UX enhancements including tile focus and keyboard navigation testing.
 - **Priority**: Medium